tieto-public-cloud/az-tf-monitoring/README.md

 - Enable resource tags in monitoring if switched on.
 - Calls child module at ./modules/alerts for each monitoring alert bundle that is supposed to be deployed.

+### Module "alerts"

+Code common for all alert bundles that creates alerts based on variable input.
+Called from "monitorin" module.

 ### Module "monitoring"

-Input variables as defined in ./modules/monitoring/variables*.tf Each resource type monitoring bundle is defined in separate variables file - eg. variables_monitor_azuresql.tf
+Input variables as defined in ./modules/monitoring/variables*.tf
+Each resource type monitoring bundle is defined in separate variables file - eg. variables_monitor_azuresql.tf

 ### Adding new alert bundle

 #### Variable Template

 Template for easy creation with Mustache https://mustache.github.io/
-file: variables_monitor_template.tftemp / Should work as a guidance / schema for new alert bunde definitions
+file: ./variables_monitor_template.tftemp / Should work as a guidance / schema for new alert bunde definitions

 - SHORT_NAME: example "azurevm"
 - RESOURCE_TYPE: "Azure VM"